julionm/rust-studies/README.md

   Adhoc in this context is a *user made* specialization, cause this specialization is only located in unstable Rust, so the *adhoc specialization* are basically a group of come specialization created by a user to implement the same behavior
 - *destructor*: common concept of functions that cleans instances

+### borrowing rules

+- in any given time, you can have *either* (but not both of) one mutable and many immutable references
+- all references must be valid
+-